relsqui/doily/README.md

 Doily is tested with [Bats](https://github.com/sstephenson/bats), the Bash Automated Testing System.
-Your distribution's packaging system may provide it; if not, follow the install directions in the repository.
+Your distribution's packaging system may provide it; if not, follow the install directions in its repository.

 Once you have Bats, you can run the tests with:

 ```
 bats tests
 ```

+### Bats Bugs

 If you get this error:

 ```
-/usr/lib/bats/bats-exec-suite: line 20: let: count+=: syntax error: operand expected (error token is "+=")
+line 20: let: count+=: syntax error: operand expected (error token is "+=")
 ```

 Run this helper script to fix it: